 At a Local Register Office (Digital and Population Data Services Agency's service location), the marriage of persons of the same or different sex is performed in accordance with the marriage ceremony script provided for in the Marriage Decree.
 A marriage ceremony that is performed at a Local Register Office can be officiated by a district registrar or a public notary.

 Before the marriage, impediments to marriage are examined.
 The impediment examination certificate must be submitted to the officiator before the marriage ceremony can take place.
 The engaged parties have to prove their identity to the officiator before the marriage ceremony.
 At least two witnesses 15 years of age or older must be present at the ceremony.
+Due to the coronavirus pandemic the bridal couple must bring their own witnesses.
+We ask that you keep the number of the wedding guests as small as possible.

 A marriage concluded in a registered religious community, District Court or Local Register Office is registered in the Population Information System upon notification by the officiator.